 Dr. Boas received his undergraduate degree in biochemistry at Harvard University, and was awarded his M.D., and Ph.D.
 Degrees at Stanford University School of Medicine.
 He completed his residency in Radiology at Stanford and took a Fellowship in Interventional Radiology at the University of Pennsylvania School of Medicine.
 His laboratory develops new devices, drugs, and procedures for treating liver, pancreatic, and lung cancer.

-- Project Focus: Multiple lung metastases
+- Overview: Multiple lung metastases